CLI - Public Beta

 How Mappings Work

-When you run a sync operation, the CLI performs a sophisticated mapping process:
+When you run a sync operation, the CLI performs a mapping process:

 1. Discovery Phase: Analyzes both source and target instances to catalog all existing entities